 - Have a clear structure with no overlapping elements

-- Avoid clashing colours and restrict to using 3-5 different colours
+- Avoid clashing colors and restrict to using 3-5 different colors

-- Respect the contrast (dark background/bright text colour or vice versa is the simplest way to ensure that everything is clear and readable)
+- Respect the contrast (dark background/bright text color or vice versa is the simplest way to ensure that everything is clear and readable)

 - Let it flow (to make it easy to follow avoid things like big chunks of text and poor symmetry between elements)

 - Use appropriate fonts (the font has to be easy to read and reflect the (in)formality of the content you are offering and the audience it is intended for)

 - Create a theme (can be a nice touch but it is completely optional; like a blackboard background with a “chalk” text in the example below)